sdolmo/myreduxstagram/readme.md

 # Learn Redux

-A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+A simple React + Redux implementation using Wes Bos' Lear Redux series of video tutorial

 ## Running

 First `npm install` to grab all the necessary dependencies.

 Then run `npm start` and open <localhost:7770> in your browser.